gennarinoos/neural-mesh-simplification/README.md

 Replace “cpu” with “cu121” or the appropriate CUDA version for your system.
 If you don't know what is your cuda version, run `nvidia-smi`

+NOTE: When updating version of PyTorch or DGL, please check https://www.dgl.ai/pages/start.html to determine the versions compatible with CUDA.

 After that you can install the remaining requirements

 ```bash